-The American cockroach is one species that may infest homes.
+The American cockroach is one of the more prominent species that may infest homes.
 Learn more about this species of cockroach, including identification, habitat and control methods.

-American cockroaches live in habitats with plentiful food and water.
+American cockroaches live in habitats with an abundance of food and water.
 They are commonly found outdoors in hollow trees, wood piles and mulch.
 They may find their way indoors while searching for food and water or when attempting to escape extreme weather conditions, such as heavy rain.

 Common indoor habitats for American cockroaches include warm and moist areas of buildings.
 They are also found in sewers, drainage pipes and basements.

 American cockroaches are known to move in large groups to avoid environmental disruptions (like the rain mentioned earlier), and multiple generations may even live in the same place together.

 The American cockroach has a set of prominent wings.
 However, unlike many other cockroach species, they do not actually fly – rather, they really just glide.

 However, there are rare cases in which the roach may attempt to fly.
 In such cases, it's typically only when the pest has been disturbed.
 Even then, it's less of a true flight and more like a gliding motion to another area away from whatever startled the insect.